freeLiying/freeLiying.github.io/index.md

 + 2020.02.27: Serve as a TPC member for ACM International Conference on Multimedia 2020.
 + 2020.01.14: Serve as a member of the Program Committee (PC) of the 2020 edition of the IJCAI Demonstrations Track.
 + 2019.09.15: one paper about graph fusion for image retrieval is accepted by TCSVT.
-+ 2019.06.01: I join the School of Computer and Technology, Nanjing Normal University (NNU) as an Assistant Professor.
++ 2019.06.01: I join the School of Computer and Technology, Nanjing Normal University (NNU).

 ### Recommended Links:
 - Prof. [Xiangwei Kong](https://person.zju.edu.cn/en/0015183), supervisor at Zhejiang University.